 Parameter Estimation from Tagging Data

-Growth parameters were estimated for the opakapaka tagging data following the Bayesian methodology of Zhang et al. (2009) and maximum likelihood methodology of Laslett et al. (2002).
+Growth parameters were estimated for the P. filamentosus tagging data following the Bayesian methodology of Zhang et al. (2009) and maximum likelihood methodology of Laslett et al. (2002).

 Bayesian Approach

 This approach uses a Fabens version of the von Bertalanffy growth curve but allows the parameters to vary among individuals.
 Hence the length upon recapture is expressed as: